 individual paths or compound paths once processed in

 - Labels—Labels are carried over from ArcGIS Pro files and placed under Labels layers as editable text strings.
 Stacking labels in ArcGIS Pro will result in separated text strings under the Labels layer in Illustrator.
+When exporting from ArcGIS Pro 3.2 and later, individual labels containing ligatures, which combine two or more characters into one form without space between them, are converted to paths once in Illustrator.
+This also applies to ligature text in map elements such as charts and legends.

 - Placement rules—The AIX file format retains the integrity of most labels as they're converted to type in Illustrator.
 However, advanced label placement rules or vertical text may result in grouped characters.
 For the best experience editing text layers in Illustrator, place text horizontally in your maps.